tcorral/Hermes.js/README.md

 	"Hermes is the great messenger of the gods in Greek mythology and a guide to the Underworld"

-Hermes will log all the messages.
+Hermes will log all the messages for you.
+Defer or send your logs immediately.
 Different defined message types:

 * ALL